oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

     ![Query recipients.](images/query-recipients.png)

-## Task 3: Grant the Recipient Access Privileges to the Share
+## Task 2: Grant the Recipient Access Privileges to the Data Share

-1. Grant the new recipient access to the share.
+1. Grant the new `training_user` recipient access to the `demo_share` data share.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon.

     ```
     <copy>